Amino-Distributed-OS/AminoStore/README.md

 - /lockserver - a lock server designed to be used with IR

 ## Compiling & Running
-You can compile all of the TAPIR executables by running make in the root directory
+You can compile all of the executables by running make in the root directory

-TAPIR depends on protobufs and libevent, so you will need those development libraries installed on your machine.
+AminoStore depends on protobufs and libevent, so you will need those development libraries installed on your machine.
 On Linux, this can be done through apt.

 ## Contact and Questions
-Please email Irene at iyzhang@cs.washington.edu, Dan at drkp@cs.washington.edu and Naveen at naveenks@cs.washington.edu
+Please email Quinton at quinton.hoole@huawei.com, Irene at iyzhang@cs.washington.edu, Dan at drkp@cs.washington.edu